OpenLevel/UnityWebClient/README.md

 # Wordpress Client
 Work in progress..
-It Supports JSON API & XML-RPC in the future.
+It will support JSON API & XML-RPC in the future.

 # Supported Platforms
 UnitySpider uses the [UnityWebRequest](https://docs.unity3d.com/Manual/UnityWebRequest.html).
 The UnityWebRequest system supports most Unity platforms.